-Infographics: Visualizing Data
+Infographics: Data Visualization

-Collecting data is easier than ever before, and making sense of that data seems harder than ever.
-This course covers techniques of data analysis and visualization.
-Students develop visual literacy and explore the information experience and the history, theory, and methods for graphical presentation of data.
+Data permeates our everyday lives, whether we see it or not.
+This course will help you understand the data in our lives and how to communicate it visually in engaging ways.
+It covers techniques of designing data visualization and infographics to creatively put data into context.
+Students develop visual literacy and explore the history, theory, and methods for graphical information presentations.
 Experience in Adobe Illustrator is helpful.
-This course fulfills studio elective credits for BFA students.
-Prerequisite: Foundation: Media 1
+This course fulfills a studio elective for BFA students.
+Prerequisite: Analytics for Creatives: Showing Numbers